 Results 1–10 of 28 for "Curriculum"X related to "IQ-adjusted testing better detects..."
-Refine Your Search Refine Your Search TopicEducation (24)Children (5)Learning & memory (5)Personality (5)Testing issues (3) 8 more... [+] HIV & AIDS (2)Race (2)Bullying (1)Depression (1)Law & psychology (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Benjamin, Ludy T. Jr. (1)Carey, Michael P. (1)Eagleston, Jean R. (1)Forsyth, Andrew D. (1) 12 more... [+] Graham, Sandra (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 28 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 2.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 3.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 4.Activity 5.4: Cognitive StylesCognitive styles are consistencies in our ways of processing information that are less value laden than character types or personality traits.Curriculum 5.Activity 2.1: Measuring Social Avoidance and DistressThis scale attempts to determine the level of anxiety people feel in social situations and the extent to which they avoid these situations.Curriculum 6.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
-HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 7.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
-This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum 8.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+Refine Your Search Refine Your Search TopicEducation (23)Children (5)Learning & memory (5)Personality (5)Testing issues (3) 7 more... [+] HIV & AIDS (2)Race (2)Bullying (1)Depression (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Benjamin, Ludy T. Jr. (1)Carey, Michael P. (1)Eagleston, Jean R. (1)Forsyth, Andrew D. (1) 12 more... [+] Graham, Sandra (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 28 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 2.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 3.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 4.Activity 5.4: Cognitive StylesCognitive styles are consistencies in our ways of processing information that are less value laden than character types or personality traits.Curriculum 5.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 6.Activity 2.1: Measuring Social Avoidance and DistressThis scale attempts to determine the level of anxiety people feel in social situations and the extent to which they avoid these situations.Curriculum 7.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 8.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
+HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 9.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
+This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum 10.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Curriculum"X related to "IQ-adjusted testing better detects..."
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 28 for "Curriculum"X related to "IQ-adjusted testing better detects..."